An Invicta Watches Review – The Invicta Pro Diver

 The Bezel Ratchet Spring Broke!

-The particular Invicta Pro Diver under test in this review had plenty of under water exposure soon after purchase.
+In this Invicta Pro Diver Review the watch under test had plenty of under water exposure soon after purchase.
 I wore it a lot swimming in the Mediterranean in the early summer and then the summer in UK in 2018 turned out to be a scorcher so I was in the sea with it a lot.
 Then one day after coming back from the beach I turned the bezel and it just spun around.
 It had become bi-directional (this is bad as it is only supposed to turn one way) and the ratchet click had disappeared completely.
 As recorded in a video I made on the subject the fix was pretty easy but this did show a little vulnerability in this Invicta Pro Diver model.

 As a result I have deducted a point from the build quality score.
 Penalised Build Quality: -0.5 point